acend/helm-basics-training/content/en/docs/06/06_environment.md

 You can specify the '--values'/'-f' flag multiple times.
 The priority will be given to the last (right-most) file specified.
 For example, if both myvalues.yaml and override.yaml contained a key called 'Test', the value set in override.yaml would take precedence.

-Now install the development release with following command.
+Now install the development release with the following command.
 First pass the `values.yaml` file which contains all the default values.
 Then pass the `values-dev.yaml` as second file argument.
 So the `values-dev.yaml` will overwrite the default Chart values.

 ```bash
 helm upgrade -i myapp-dev .  -f values.yaml -f values-dev.yaml --namespace <namespace>